xarray-contrib/xarray.dev/src/posts/introducing-inference-data/index.md

 ## Life before az.InferenceData

 Before `az.InferenceData` there wasn't a consistent object or method both for the user or for the PPL library maintainers.
-Things like posteriors, prior predictives, observed data, and sampler stats could be stored in their own ways, For example one PPL may store their modeling outputs in a dictionary, other may have used plain NumPy arrays, a third had its own custom class.
+Things like posteriors, prior predictives, observed data, and sampler stats could be stored in their own ways.
+For example one PPL may store their modeling outputs in a dictionary, other may have used plain NumPy arrays, a third had its own custom class.
 And that's even before considering the shapes and indices of the array.